BiCroLab/blissNP/README.md

 * Follow [these instructions](https://docs.conda.io/en/latest/miniconda.html) to install Miniconda (providing you with conda, Python and the basic packages they require)
 * Follow [these instructions](http://blog.theseed.org/servers/2010/07/scan-for-matches.html) to install scan_for_matches

-* Create a dedicated conda environment for the pipeline
+* Create a dedicated conda environment
 ```
 $ conda create --name sbliss
 ```